karashiiro/DiscordClocks/README.md

 Set the environment variable `DISCLOCKS_BOT_TOKEN` to your bot token.

 ## Configuration
-Set `mod_roles` in the configuration file generated on the first run to an array including role IDs authorized to modify server clocks.
+Set `mod_roles` in the configuration file generated on the first run to an array of strings including role IDs authorized to modify server clocks.

 ## Usage